10 Flat Lay Mistakes That Make Your Work Look Amateurish

 Throwing together colors randomly creates visual chaos.
 Professional flat lays use color intentionally to create mood and guide the eye.

-The fix: Understand basic color theory.
+Understand basic color theory.
 Complementary colors that are opposite on the color wheel create impact and make elements stand out.
 Analogous colors that are next to each other on the wheel create harmony.
-Monochromatic palettes (variations of one color) feel sophisticated and cohesive.
+Monochromatic palettes with variations of one color feel sophisticated and cohesive.

 Choose your surface color strategically.
 If you're showcasing vibrant objects, neutral surfaces let them shine.
-If you're working with soft, subtle objects, surfaces with gentle warmth prevent your images from feeling too cool or sterile.
+If you're working with soft, subtle objects, styling surfaces with gentle warmth like Havana prevent your images from feeling too cool or sterile.

-Build a collection of surfaces in complementary tones so you're prepared for any color palette.
-Soft neutrals, warm tones, and cool grays give you versatility.
+Build a collection of styling surfaces in complementary tones so you're prepared for any color palette.
+Soft neutrals like Santorini, warm tones like San Miguel, and cool grays like Silt give you versatility.

 Mistake #8: Forgetting About Texture Variation